Quick energy saving tips for SMEs

 Domestic and business energy usage usually decrease during the summer months.
-This is because its warmer and there’s less need for the heating to be on all hours of the day.
-Simply being conscious of the weather outside adjusting your heating accordingly can help make sure you’re being more cost efficient.
+This is because it's warmer and there’s less need for the heating to be on all hours of the day.
+Simply being conscious of the weather outside and adjusting your thermostat accordingly can help make sure you’re being more cost-efficient.

 4. Install a smart meter to save

-Smart meters are a great way to keep control over your energy bills, largely because it helps you see where and when your energy is being used.
+Smart meters are a great way to keep control over your business energy bills, largely because it helps you see where and when your gas and electricity is being used.

-A smart meter lets you to see how much the energy you use is costing you, meaning you can curb your consumption as a result.
-Speak to a Bionic tech enabled expert for information on how a smart meter can aid your business gas and electricity savings.
+A smart meter lets you see how much the energy you use is costing you, meaning you can curb your consumption as a result.
+Speak to a Bionic tech-enabled expert for information on how a smart meter can aid your business gas and business electricity savings.

 5. Be mindful of water costs